 Appendix Material

 Although appendices contain supplementary material, they should follow our general requirements for construction, including accessibility.
-Appendices should be considered similar to the chapters of the disquisition, and you should format their content consistently to similar content in the chapters.
-Page numbers should be continuous from the preceding chapters—do not restart page numbers at the appendix section.
+Appendix content should be formatted consistently with similar content from your chapters.
+Appendix page numbers should be continued from the preceding chapters—do not restart page numbers at the appendix section.

 Guidelines: Appendices